lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 So, after this considerations, we can be happy that the second test already passes.

+{icon: graduation-cap}
-T> **TDD rule number 5**
+B> **TDD rule number 5**
-T> A test should fail the first time you run it.
+B> A test should fail the first time you run it.
 If it doesn't, ask yourself why you are adding it.

 ## Step 6 - Refactoring